-Prince 5.
-Temperature and salinity measurements are taken once per month at Prince 5, a station off St. Andrews, New Brunswick, near the entrance to the Bay of Fundy (Fig. 1).
+of Fundy (Fig. 1).
 Anomalies were calculated relative to the 1951-80 means as determined by Drinkwater (1987).
-The single measurements per month may not necessarily be representative of the "average" conditions for the month and therefore the interpretation of the anomalies must be viewed with caution.
-No significance should be placed on any individual anomaly but persistant anomaly features are likely to be real.
+The single measurement per month may not necessarily be representative of the "average" conditions for the month and therefore the interpretation of the anomalies must be viewed with caution.
+No significance should be placed on any individual anomaly but persistent anomaly features are likely to be real.
 The strong similarity in the anomaly patterns throughout the water column, evident in both temperature and salinity, is due, in part, to the relative homogeneity of the water column caused by the strong tidal mixing in the Bay of Fundy region.

-In 1988, as was observed last year, negative temperature anomalies were slightly more frequent, and typically of larger magnitude, than the positive anomalies (Fig. 9).
-During the winter and autumn months anomalies were below normal with the largest values (in excess of $-1^{\circ}C$) in the surface waters during September to November.
+In 1988, as was observed for the previous year, negative temperature anomalies were slightly more frequent, and typically of larger magnitude, than the positive anomalies (Fig. 9).
+During the winter and autumn months anomalies were below normal with the largest values (in excess of -1.0° C) in the surface waters during September to November.
 Spring and summer months were dominated by positive temperature anomalies, although some negative values were observed in May and in the bottom waters in August.
 Salinity anomalies were typically weak (0.5) throughout most of the year.
-The high (>1) near-surface salinities observed in May may have been a temporary condition rather than representing mean conditions for the month and were likely associated with local freshwater runoff or the influence of the discharge from the Saint John River.
-From May to December anomalies were positive except in August, indicating that salinities were above normal throughout most of 1988.
+The high (>1.0) near-surface salinities observed in May may have been a temporary condition rather than representing mean conditions for the month and were likely associated with local freshwater runoff or the influence of the discharge from the